February 28, 2017

 - Cook rice per package instructions.

 - To roast garlic, place unpeeled heads of garlic in a tin foil bundle, drizzle with ½ teaspoon oil and wrap tightly.
 Roast in 350-degree oven for 30-40 minutes, or until soft when pressed.
 (Note: if you’re tight on time, mince the garlic and sauté with parsley and olive oil over medium heat.)
+Once cool enough to handle, remove peel and mash cloves into paste.

 - In large bowl, mix cooked brown rice, egg and Parmesan cheese.